Is a 3-Month Sabbatical Leave a Break in Service for Gratuity Eligibility? Seeking Guidance

 Madhu.T.K

 Any leave approved by the management will be considered as working days for the purpose of eligibility for gratuity.
 I understand that Sabbatical leave is paid leave and not LOP.
-Even if the LOP is approved one, there is no break in service and hence there is no scope for holding of gratuity.
-Yet another view is that if in any year an employee was on leave without pay but for that no action is taken against such an empoyee, then it will be deemed as regularised and gratuity shall be paid for that year provided he/ she had worked at least for 190 days (not even 240 days)in that year.
-Hence his eligibility for gratuity is to be decided after getting such information like whether he had worked at least for 190 days or not.
+Even if the LOP is approved, there is no break in service, and hence there is no scope for holding gratuity.
+Yet another view is that if in any year an employee was on leave without pay but no action is taken against such an employee, then it will be deemed as regularized, and gratuity shall be paid for that year provided he/she had worked at least 190 days (not even 240 days) in that year.
+Hence, his eligibility for gratuity is to be decided after obtaining such information, like whether he had worked at least 190 days or not.

 Regards,